RAF Chapel: History

 The chapel received extensive bomb damage during the Battle of Britain in 1940 and its Tudor glass windows were blown out at the same time.
 A hole made in the stonework has been preserved and covered with glass.
 The Dean of Westminster was approached early in 1943 by Mr. N. Viner-Brady who suggested the idea of a memorial to The Few and Dean Labilliere chose a small chapel as suitable for the purpose.
 Marshal of the Royal Air Force Lord Trenchard and Air Chief Marshal Sir Hugh Dowding headed a committee to raise funds for the furnishing of this chapel and for a stained glass window, the Battle of Britain memorial window, which was unveiled by King George VI on 10 July 1947.
+It remains the best-known work of the prolific stained glass designer Hugh Easton, whose biographer, Adam Goodyear, notes that the aim for the window was to:

+"…create in glass a jewelled curtain of such brilliance as to be a translucent painting, a fresco shot through by flames, taking its place in the richness of the Henry VIl's Chapel.
+Each light in its own way tells the story of the Battle of Britain, each light has its own meaning, but the whole is subservient to the architectural frame."

-Subsequently, the Battle of Britain Roll of Honour was placed in the chapel.
+Following the chapel's dedication, the Battle of Britain Roll of Honour was placed in the chapel.
 It contains the names of the 1,497 pilots and aircrew killed or mortally wounded during the Battle of Britain.
 Illuminated by calligrapher Daisy Alcock, the original work was paid for by Captain Bruce Ingram.
 It is paraded annually during the Service of Thanksgiving and Rededication on Battle of Britain Sunday.

 The ashes of Trenchard (1956) and Dowding (1970) were interred in the chapel.
 Notable RAF officers buried elsewhere are commemorated by memorials, e.g. "Bomber" Harris, the man who led RAF Bomber Command during much of the Second World War.

 A tradition has grown that the remaining Battle of Britain veterans and their families hold their own, private service in the chapel prior to the Service of Thanksgiving and Rededication on Battle of Britain Sunday.